 Weekend Farmers Market

 Every Saturday we have a farmers market next to the city hall.
 Although we live here since a couple of years, it was the first time that I actually went there.
 The produce looked really good and I bought some apples and peaches (the wonderful smell, and taste of course).
-I tried to get some candid photos, but this didn’t turn out the way I hoped, only two that I would consider to be keepers.
+I tried to get some candid photos, but this didn’t turn out the way I hoped, only two that I would consider being keepers.
 Room for improvement.
 My new shot list pushed me a bit to try something different: candid photographs of people passing by.
 Day to day life.

 I like to bring one lens only when I’m out and about, especially when I stay local and can come back another time.
 This time I took my 23mm lens, which is 35mm in “full frame” terms.
 It is a nice focal length.
 Not too wide, but still wide enough to capture the surroundings.